funilrys/PyFunceble/docs/configuration/core.rst

     **Default value:** :code:`""`

-    **Description:** Set the referer of the element that is currently under tested.
+    **Description:** Set the referer of the element that is currently under test.

 .. warning::
     Do not touch this index unless you a have good reason to.